dfuse-io/docs/content/guides/eosio/tutorials/write-chain.md

-`<account name that will send the token>` should be replaced with the account name that will transfer money to someone else and `<account private key here>` should be replaced with the private key controlling the Jungle test net account defined in `TRANSFER_FROM_ACCOUNT`.
+`<account name that will send the token>` should be replaced with the account name that will transfer money to someone else and `<account private key here>` should be replaced with the private key controlling the Kylin test net account defined in `TRANSFER_FROM_ACCOUNT`.

 **Note** The private key must be able to fulfill `<from>@active` where the `<from>` is actually the account name specified in `TRANSFER_FROM_ACCOUNT`.